MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 Please do not mention or explicitly infer the borough name in the description.
 ~~~

-After generating sensory descriptions for all boroughs, each description is then passed back to the model for a single-choice borough identification task using the following prompt:
+After generating sensory descriptions for all boroughs, each description is submitted to the model in a separate, stateless inference call for a single-choice borough identification task, using the prompt shown below.
+All predictions are generated via the API with no conversational memory or shared session state, ensuring that each classification is independent and free from in-memory or carry-over bias.

 ~~~
 Where am I?